Matt4C6F656872/Starless-Sky/docs/the-sun/index.md

 Without the sun, without Ossu, you would be nothing.

 The black sky on moonless nights is a reminder of that undeniable fact.

+So it comes as no surprise that every culture on Wahda worships the sun in their own way.
+The sun shines for all.